The Prize Target for Every NFL Team in Free Agency

 On defense, the Atlanta Falcons are loaded with young talent.
 Defensive linemen Grady Jarrett, Takkarist McKinley and Vic Beasley are all on rookie contracts.
 Linebackers Duke Riley, Deion Jones and De'Vondre Campbell are all on rookie contracts.
 Defensive backs Robert Alford, Ricardo Allen, Keanu Neal, Desmond Trufant have all been drafted by the team since 2013.

 To be frank, any defensive free agent the Falcons splurge on is a luxury.
 On offense, they have a crowded backfield between quarterback Matt Ryan and tailbacks Devonta Freeman and Tevin Coleman.
-Julio Jones is still a top-10 receiver in the league by anyone's definition, and the combo of Mohamed Sanu, Taylor Gabriel and Austin Hooper behind him in the passing game would make some teams envious.
+Julio Jones is still a top-10 receiver in the league by anyone's definition, and the combo of Mohamed Sanu, Taylor Gabriel and Austin Hooper behind him in the passing game likely makes some teams envious.

-Really, the team's only major need at this point is guard.
+Really, the team's only major need is guard.
 After starting 45 games on his rookie contract, former second-round pick Jack Mewhort landed on the Indianapolis Colts' injured reserve list for the second straight season in 2017.
 He's a bit of a high-upside, high-risk signing, but the 26-year-old former 59th overall pick is exactly the type of risk this Falcons team can now take.

 Baltimore Ravens: Sammy Watkins, Receiver